hectorxlxs/valid_input/README.md

 # The user can choose between 1, 2, 3 or 4
 option = input_option("Choose a number between 1 and 4: ", options)

-# If the user chooses 3, the returned value will be "3" as string, else it will be the chosen number as integer
+# If the user chooses 3, the returned value will be '3' as a string; otherwise, it will be the chosen number as an integer
 ```

 ### input_yes_no
 ```
 from valid_input.tools import input_yes_no

-# Returns True if the user inputs "yes" or "y" or False if the user inputs "no" or "n" (case insensitive)
+# Returns True if the user inputs 'yes' or 'y', and False if the user inputs 'no' or 'n' (case insensitive)
 is_student = input_yes_no("Are you a student? (yes/no): ")
 ```